 Contents

 Cybersecurity is more critical now than ever before.
-Not only are law firms storing more data, but since the pandemic has forced us all to become increasingly mobile it’s even more of a challenge keeping clients’ sensitive information safe.
+Not only are law firms storing more data, but since the pandemic has forced us all to become increasingly mobile, keeping clients’ sensitive information safe is even more challenging.

-So what can you do?
-It’s important that educate yourself and your colleagues on cybersecurity to ensure that your law firm’s data is properly protected (After all, you are only as strong as your weakest link.)
-Here are eight simple cybersecurity tips that all law firms can follow to make sure nothing gets into the wrong hands:
+So, what can you do?
+It’s important to educate yourself and your colleagues on cybersecurity to ensure that your law firm data is properly managed (After all, you are only as strong as your weakest link.)

-One of the most basic rules of cybersecurity is to protect your mobile devices with a password or passcode.
+One of the most basic rules of cybersecurity in law firms, especially where sensitive client information is involved, is to protect your mobile devices with a password or passcode.
 This includes both your computers and mobile devices.
-This way, if your device gets lost or stolen, it will make it much harder for anyone to access your sensitive information.
+This way, if your device gets lost or stolen, it will be much harder for anyone to access your sensitive information.

-At a minimum, your phones and computers should require a login password or passcode.
+At the very least, your phones and computers should require a login password or passcode.
 Additionally, you should be setting the screen to lock automatically after a certain amount of inactivity.
 On your phone, this may be a minute or two.
 There are security settings for computers that will lock your machine once the screensaver turns on, requiring your password to unlock it.
 We highly suggest doing this.

-The two most common passwords in America, year in and year out, are “123456” or “password.”
-Every year they jockey for first and second place.
+The two most common passwords in America, year in and year out, are “123456” or “password,” which is a significant problem for law firms handling confidential information.
+Every year, they jockey for first and second place.
 Between those two and a user’s birth or anniversary date, you have a solid shot of guessing someone’s password.
 This is a cybersecurity nightmare!

 We all get nagged about passwords and are familiar with the basic rules: use upper and lowercase characters, numbers, and punctuation.
 But there are ways you can make a password even stronger: You can have a “base” password that you extend uniquely for each site you visit.
 For example, perhaps your passwords always start with M@ry4, but for your bank it’s M@ry4Bank! and for your email it’s M@ry4Email!.